-Upon confirmation of the Committee, the recommended action items would be forwarded to the full Board of Directors for consideration.
-If approved by the full Board, the District would enter into an initial partnership with Richard and Ann Crevelt for the rehabilitation, reuse, and maintenance of the Hawthorn Historic Complex and issue a one (1) year permit-to-enter to Crevelt to allow initial site planning and cleanup/stabilization actions to begin.
+Upon approval by the Board, the District would negotiate and enter into an initial partnership with Richard and Ann Crevelt for the rehabilitation, reuse, and maintenance of the Hawthorn Historic Complex and issue a one (1) year permit-to-enter to Crevelt to allow initial site planning and cleanup/stabilization actions to begin.
 In addition, the District would inform the Friends Group that their proposal is recommended to be evaluated as a part of the future Public Access Plan for the Hawthorn Property.